 (cc) Each patient shall be given a written explanation of all the rights

-enumerated in this Section.
+enumerated in this Section and a copy, signed by the patient, shall be kept in every patient record.
 If a patient is unable to read such written

 explanation, it shall be read to the patient in a language that the patient

 understands.
 A copy of all the rights enumerated in this Section shall be

 posted in a conspicuous place within the program where it may readily be

 seen and read by program patients and visitors.